Junius Ho: Political career

 Ho first contested a Legislative Council election in 2008, running against Civic Party's Margaret Ng in the Legal functional constituency.
 He was defeated, receiving 1,286 votes, about 34 percent of the vote.

 Ho was elected as Chairman of Tuen Mun Rural Committee in 2011, ousting the long-time chairman and most powerful rural leader Lau Wong-fat, chairman of the Heung Yee Kuk.
 In that capacity, he became an ex officio member of the Tuen Mun District Council.
 He served as the rural committee chairman until 2015.
 He was a candidate in the Legislative Council election in New Territories West in September 2012, where he received 10,805 votes, about two per cent of total vote share and was not elected.

 Ho was appointed to Lingnan University council by Chief Executive of Hong Kong Leung Chun-ying in October 2015.
 Students staged a protest against the appointment over fears of political interference in university governance.

-In the 2015 District Council elections, Junius Ho defeated Albert Ho of the Democratic Party in the latter's long-held Lok Tsui seat in a six-way contest by a narrow margin of 277 votes, as the pro-democracy votes were split between Albert Ho and Cheng Chung-tai of Civic Passion.
+In the 2015 District Council elections, Junius Ho defeated Albert Ho of the Democratic Party in the latter's long-held Lok Tsui constituency seat in a six-way contest by a narrow margin of 277 votes, as the pro-democracy votes were split between Albert Ho and Cheng Chung-tai of Civic Passion.
 Ho ran again in the 2016 Legislative Council election for the New Territories West.
 During the election, Ho's supporters were allegedly involved in the withdrawal of candidacy of Liberal Party candidate Ken Chow Wing-kan.
 Chow claimed he had been intimidated after receiving threats made against him.
 On the following day, Ho identified that some of the threats were made by one of his volunteers that had helped him for about one or two months; but Ho defended him by stating that the volunteer only wanted to be angry for him.
 Ho was elected with 35,657 votes, winning the last of nine seats in the constituency.